 3. Conduct continual training on implicit bias.

 Learned stereotypes are deeply ingrained in people, influencing behavior in ways many don’t even recognize.
 It’s essential that managers be aware of implicit bias, and there are many online resources that offer helpful training courses (one free example is on the Skillsoft website).
 Employers cannot drop the ball on implicit bias training, and these lessons should be integrated into daily work routines.

 Create a telephone hotline that workers can use to report any unethical or questionable conduct they experience or witness.
 Hotlines are helpful for individuals who may be embarrassed or afraid to talk about what has happened to them.
 This can be a great first step in opening up lines of communication about workplace injustices.

 Complete a Free Case Evaluation form now

 Employers should conduct periodic educational forums to continue educating employees on the importance of tolerance.
+Asking qualified personal injury attorneys to join the conversation can be a great idea.
+These experts can contribute with their vast experience and knowledge of the law to further elevate the discussion.
 Open and honest discussions can establish a dialogue for individuals to air their concerns and/or grievances on such issues as sexual harassment, diversity, inclusion, and intolerance in general.

 The workplace should be a safe place for all, not just some.
 The steps described above are just a beginning – but they are an important start to forming an office environment that is just and tolerant for all workers.
 See today (and every day) as an opportunity to instill these concepts into your workplace.